Trigana Air Flight 267: Passengers and crew

+Accident

 Flight

 The Trigana Air flight took off from Sentani Airport in Jayapura at 14:22 WIT (UTC+9, 05:22 UTC) and was expected to land in Oksibil at about 15:04.
 Oksibil is a remote town near the country's border with Papua New Guinea.
 Oksibil Airport did not have an instrument landing system to guide aircraft in to land because it is located close to a mountain.

 Contact was lost with the aircraft at about 14:55.
 No distress call was made by the crew.
 The crew had been expected to make contact with ground staff at Oksibil Airport at around 15:00; attempts by those at the airport to contact the aircraft were unsuccessful.
 At the time of the accident, the aircraft was on the final section of its scheduled route.

 Weather conditions

 Conflicting statements regarding the weather conditions were released.
-Stormy weather was initially cited as a possible cause of the crash, however it was later confirmed that the weather was good.
+Stormy weather was initially cited as a possible cause of the crash; however, it was later confirmed that the weather was good.
 Minister of Transportation Ignasius Jonan stated that bad weather was not the cause of the crash.
 Data from the local Indonesian Agency for Meteorology, Climatology and Geophysics office showed that the weather at the time of the crash was sunny.
 The crew of another aircraft landing prior to the crash also reported conditions at the time as "good".

-The Ministry of Transportation acknowledged that Indonesia's air navigation system equipment was very outdated and dated back to the 1950s, especially in remote areas such as Papua.
+The Ministry of Transportation acknowledged that Indonesia's air navigation system equipment was very old, dating back to the 1950s, especially in remote areas such as Papua.
 Most airports in Papua did not have modern navigation aids at the time.
 Without this equipment, the airports and flight crew must rely on visual flight rules.